mgechev/blog.mgechev.com/content/post/2013-12-18-inheritance-services-controllers-in-angularjs.md

 ### module.service

-Usually I call the variables attached to my scope View Models and the special services, which encapsulate the business logic &#8211; Models.
+Usually I call the variables attached to my scope View Models and the special services, which encapsulate the business logic – Models.
 I implement these services with something close to the [Active Record Pattern][4].
 My models are usually responsible for talking to the server, sometimes directly but usually through a [Gateway][5].
 For the creation of these models I prefer to use `module.service` method.
 Internally these services are created through the `instantiate` [method][6].

 Why I prefer using service instead of factory?
-Well, may be I&#8217;m a confused developer who doesn&#8217;t understand the true power of the prototypal inheritance used with object literals, however I prefer to use the classical one for my models.
+Well, may be I’m a confused developer who doesn’t understand the true power of the prototypal inheritance used with object literals, however I prefer to use the classical one for my models.
 By using it I can create a set of constructor functions which model my domain pretty well.
-One day I may decide to use MDD and generate all my models from some fancy UML diagrams&#8230;
+One day I may decide to use MDD and generate all my models from some fancy UML diagrams...

 Here is an example of how you can take advantage of the Klassical inheritance pattern for AngularJS services created with `module.service`: